Frettenham: Geography

-Frettenham falls within the constituency of Broadland and is represented at Parliament by Jerome Mayhew MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of Broadland.
+According to the 2021 census, Frettenham has a population of 844 people which shows an increase from the 740 people recorded in the 2011 census.

 Hillside Animal Sanctuary is located within the parish.

 St. Swithin's Church

+Frettenham's parish church is dedicated to Saint Swithin and dates from the Fourteenth Century.
+St. Swithin's is located outside of the village on Church Lane and has been Grade II listed since 1961.
+Since the COVID-19 pandemic, the church has not been open for Sunday worship.

-Frettenham's parish church is dedicated to Saint Swithin and dates from the late-Medieval period with substantial Nineteenth Century restoration.
-The church also holds a monumental brass memorial to Alice Thorndon (d.1420) with further stone memorials to Rev. Richard Woodes (d.1620) and Thomas Drake (d.1810) who was a treasurer aboard HMS Centaur and later a prisoner of Hyder Ali and Tipu Sultan.
+St. Swithin's was restored in the Victorian era by Richard Phipson and holds a monumental brass memorial to Alice Thorndon (d.1420) with further stone memorials to Rev. Richard Woodes (d.1620) and Thomas Drake (d.1810) who was a treasurer aboard HMS Centaur and later a prisoner of Hyder Ali and Tipu Sultan.

+Governance

+Frettenham is part of the electoral ward of Buxton for local elections and is part of the district of Broadland.

+The village's national constituency is Broadland and Fakenham which has been represented by the Conservative Party's Jerome Mayhew MP since 2019.

-War Memorial
+War memorial

 Frettenham's war memorial takes the form of a stone obelisk above a trapezoid plinth and is located in St. Swithun's Cemetery.
-The memorial lists the following names for the First World War:
+The memorial was unveiled in January 1921 by John Cator, High Sheriff of Norfolk and John Willink, Dean of Norwich and lists the following names for the First World War: